JayMarshall/GeoPackager/README.md

 # GeoPackager
-## A Python module for creating, reading, and modifying GeoPackages
+## A Python module for performing CRUD operations on OGC GeoPackages

 ## Author: Alec Marshall, 2023